Linaro/lava/doc/distributed-deployment.rst

 IP address of the master running postgres is 192.168.100.175::

  $ psql -h 192.168.100.175 -U lavaserver

-.. note:: In most cases, the administrator for the machine providing the
-          database will want to constrain these settings to particular addresses and/or network masks.
-LAVA just needs each remote worker to be in the list of trusted connections and for the database to be listening to it.
-See the example :ref:`example_postgres` for a more restrictive postgres
-          configuration.
-In particular, the connection should use ``md5`` rather than ``password`` or ``trust``.

 Check the /var/log/lava-server/lava-scheduler.log for cnnection errors of a normal startup of lava-scheduler::